-When a town offers visitors more than 1,000 years of history, it’s hard imagining it becoming more mesmerizing.
+When a town offers visitors more than 1,000 years of history, it’s difficult imagining how it could become more mesmerizing.
 But the internationally acclaimed French light artists Spectaculaires – Allumeurs d’Images have done just that with one of South Tyrol’s most lovely mountain gems.

 Through state-of-the-art lighting effects, these visual wizards transform Brixen’s (also known as Bressanone) historic architecture twice a year into an even more enchanting landscape.